Rapidity distribution at soft-virtual and beyond for n-colorless particles to N$^4$LO in QCD: Acknowledgements

 \section{Acknowledgements}

-The algebraic computations have been done with the latest version of the symbolic manipulation system {\sc Form}~\cite{Vermaseren:2000nd,Ruijl:2017dtg}.
-The work of T.A. received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme, \textit{Novel structures in scattering amplitudes} (grant agreement No. 725110).
-We also thank Goutam Das for useful discussions.
+The algebraic computations have been done with the latest version of the symbolic manipulation system {\sc Form}~\cite{Vermaseren:2000nd,Ruijl:2017dtg}. {We would like to thank S. Catani, E. Laenen, L. Magnea, C. Duhr, B. Mistlberger, J. Michel and F.J.Tackmann for useful discussions.
+We also thank P. Banerjee, A. Chakraborty, G. Das, P.K.
+Dhani, M.C.
+Kumar, M. Mahakhud, M.K.
+Mandal, P. Mathews, N. Rana, K. Samanta, S. Seth and S. Tiwari for collaborating with us on this topic at various stages.} The work of T.A. received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme, \textit{Novel structures in scattering amplitudes} (grant agreement No. 725110).